Circle Calculator

 $$r = 1.592\ in$$

-To find the diameter, you can use the following formula:
+Next, to find the diameter, use this formula:

 $$d = \frac{C}{π}$$